slevithan/oniguruma-to-es/README.md

 ## ✅ Supported features

+Following are the supported features by target.
+ES2024 and ESNext have the same emulation capabilities, although resulting regex patterns and flags might differ.

-Notice that nearly every feature has at least some subtle difference from JavaScript.
+Notice that nearly every feature has at least subtle differences from JavaScript.
 Some features and sub-features listed as unsupported can be added in future versions, but some are not emulatable with native JavaScript regexes.
+Unsupported features throw an error.

 <table>
   <tr>
     <th colspan="2">Feature</th>
     <th>Example</th>
     <th>ES2018</th>
-    <th>ES2024<sup>[1]</sup></th>
-    <th>Comments</th>
+    <th>ES2024+</th>
+    <th>Details and differences</th>
   </tr>

   <tr valign="top">